Summer pet advice: top tips from the Dick Vet

 Signs of heatstroke

-Dogs can’t sweat through their skin and so they rely on panting and releasing heat through their paw pads and nose to regulate their body temperature.
-If dogs are unable to control their body temperature by panting, they can develop heatstroke – which is very serious and can kill.
+Dogs don’t sweat through their skin, but mainly cool themselves by panting and releasing heat through their paw pads and nose.
+If panting isn’t enough to control body temperature, heatstroke can develop – which is very serious and can be fatal.

 Know the signs of heatstroke: